trash-panda-adventures/imprUv/HOW_TO_USE.md

 When a session starts:

 1. **Session name** — Defaults to something like `Climbing, 6/26/25`.
-If you allow location access, imprUv may replace this with a venue name (e.g. `Planet Granite, 6/26/25`).
+If you allow location access, imprUv may replace this with a venue name or address (e.g. `Planet Granite, 6/26/25`).
 2. **Date** — Set the session date.
 3. **Session fields** — Some templates include session-level options (e.g. Indoor vs. Outdoor for climbing).